zeroluck/docs/sources/cluster/index.md

 ```
 **Note:** The status can be checked by running `chkconfig xinetd –list` and `iptables -L -nv | grep 30865`.
 For confirmation, telnet 30865 port from the VMs.

-8. Configure `csync2.cfg` to reflect the configuration below:
+8. Configure `csync2.cfg` to reflect the configuration below (Please note that csync2 doesn't allow to use symlinks in this file; you'll may need to correct full paths to certain directories as they may change in future Gluu's CE packages):
 ```
 #nossl * *;
 group cluster_group